nirenjan/libx52/libx52/README.md

 Note that when writing text to the MFD, the line length is limited to 16 characters.
 While you can pass a longer string, the library will only consider the first 16 characters for writing to the display.

+# Building the library

+Build has been tested on Ubuntu 14.04 LTS on x86_64.
+## Prerequisites

+You will need the following packages:

+* automake
+* autoconf
+* libusb-1.0-0-dev

+## Installation

+1. Clone the parent Git repository
+2. CD to the libx52 folder and run autogen.sh
+3. Run configure; make and sudo make install.

+The test program is not installed, there will be a separate command line utility in the future that utilizes the library and communicates with the joystick.